soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 [ask stack or cabal](https://gilmi.me/blog/post/2021/08/14/hs-core-tools#using-external-packages-in-ghci) to build or even run our program with external packages.
-But as programs get larger, use more dependencies, and require more functionality, it is better to just **create a project description** for our programs and even libraries.
+But as programs get larger, use more dependencies, and require more functionality, it is better to **create a project description** for our programs and libraries.

-Describing packages is done in a **cabal file**.
-We can ask cabal or stack to generate one for use using `cabal init --libandexe` or `stack new`, along with many other files, but we will likely need to edit the file by hand later so let's just paste some sort of an initial example and then edit it.
+Project description is done in a **cabal file**.
+We can ask cabal or stack to generate one for us using `cabal init --libandexe` or `stack new`, along with many other files, but we will likely need to edit the file by hand later.
+For now let's just paste an initial example in `hs-blog.cabal` and edit it.

 ```cabal
 cabal-version:       2.4